Patient travel for foreign citizens

 If, as a result of their medical condition, a Nordic citizen requires special transport to their home country following treatment in Norway, this may also be covered.
 However, such cases will be handled by the hospital concerned rather than Pasientreiser.

 Do you come from a country with a reciprocal agreement?

 While they are temporarily resident in Norway, citizens of countries with which Norway has entered into a reciprocal agreement are entitled to reimbursement for their travel expenses.
 Reciprocal agreements have been signed with Australia, and Québec in Canada.

 How to apply

-If you do not have a Norwegian national ID number or D number, you must apply for reimbursement for your travel expenses using the paper version of the travel expenses form.
+If you do not have a Norwegian national ID number or D number and you are applying for reimbursement of your travel expenses, you need to use the paper version of the travel expenses form.
 This form is only in Norwegian, but there is a guide in English.
 You then need to submit it by post.

 You must remember to enclose: